 Application of standard to existing IRPs?

-Standard of Review

-A party challenging an action or inaction has the burden to demonstrate that the complained-of action violates either (a) substantive limitations on the permissible scope of ICANN’s actions, or (b) decision-making procedures, in each case as set forth in ICANN’s By-laws, Articles of Incorporation, or Statement of Mission, Fundamental Commitments, and Core Values.
+Standard of Review: A party challenging an action or inaction has the burden to demonstrate that the complained-of action violates either (a) substantive limitations on the permissible scope of ICANN’s actions, or (b) decision-making procedures, in each case as set forth in ICANN’s By-laws, Articles of Incorporation, or Statement of Mission, Guarantees, and Core Values.

-Composition of Panel

-Expertise: Significant legal expertise, particularly international arbitration expertise and expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
+Composition of Panel; Expertise: Significant legal expertise, particularly international arbitration expertise and expertise, developed over time, about the DNS and ICANN’s policies, practices, and procedures.
 At a minimum, Panelists should receive training on the workings and management of the domain name system.
 Panelists must have access to skilled technical experts upon request.
 In addition to legal expertise and a strong understanding of the DNS, panelists may confront issues where highly technical, civil society, business, diplomatic, and regulatory skills are needed.
 To the extent that individual panelists have one or more of these areas of expertise, the process must ensure that this expertise is available upon request.

 While most of the working group was comfortable with this formulation, some participants prefer to require that the panelists themselves possess the requisite skill sets – of course, individual panelists need not possess every kind of expertise, rather, they suggest that taken together the panel should possess the requisite skills.

-Diversity

-Geographic diversity.
+Diversity: Geographic diversity.
 English as primary working language with provision of translation services for claimants as needed.
+The Standing Panel members should have diversity in geographic and cultural representation.
+Diversity of experience will be considered in completing the composition of the Panel.
+Reasonable efforts should be undertaken to achieve such diversity.

 Questions and Open Issues: